 - International Building Codes (IBC)

 - Any other local codes or AHJ (Authority Having Jurisdiction)

 Customers compliment our booths for delivering a high-quality finish

 Spray Systems prides itself on designing dry filter spray booths that allow painters to deliver the highest quality finish to their products.
 Rest assured that your custom dry filter booth design will be manufactured to efficiently and effectively remove airborne paint particles by designing exhaust systems that maintain and ensure uniform airflow throughout the booth.

 Your Industrial booth will be flexible and adaptable

-Spray Systems’ cross draft dry filter spray booths are modular in design.
-We use 30- feet wide panels, which are bolted 6 inches on center.
-This creates a sturdy enclosure while it provides the flexibility to add-on sections as your operation requires.
-This allows you to adapt our custom designed industrial-type dry filter spray booths to any finishing application that meets your operating objectives conveyorized dry spray booth models for higher production, to simpler open face booths for batch production operations.
-For a cleaner painting environment, you can add automatic booth balance controls, air make-up systems, front filter doors.
+Spray Systems’ cross-draft dry filter spray booths are modular in design.
+We use 30- feet wide panels, which are bolted 6 inches in the center.
+This creates a sturdy enclosure while it provides the flexibility to add on sections as your operation requires.
+This allows you to adapt our custom-designed industrial-type dry filter spray booths to any finishing application that meets your operating objectives conveyorized dry spray booth models for higher production, to simpler open-face booths for batch production operations.
+For a cleaner painting environment, you can add automatic booth balance controls, air make-up systems, and front filter doors.

 When Durability and Appearance matter

 Spray Systems constructs your dry filter spray booth by only using durable, premium grade G-90 galvanized steel -a higher grade steel material that ensures our dry spray booths resist corrosion and last longer.
 And our booth is designed and constructed in such a way that it contributes to the overall look and use of your facility, overall.